aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/databar/_index.md

 ```

-Get or set this DataBar's min value object.
+this DataBar's min value object.
 Cannot set null or CFValueObject with type FormatConditionValueType.Max to it.

 **Returns:**
 [ConditionalFormattingValue](../../com.aspose.cells/conditionalformattingvalue)